ThoughtWorksInc/DeepDarkFantasy/README.md

 A: See [DDFADC](https://github.com/MarisaKirisame/DDFADC)

+Q: You seems to have a space in FAQ.

+A: I like it that way.

 # Thank You Sir

 This is heavily inspired by [Neural Networks, Types, and Functional Programming](http://colah.github.io/posts/2015-09-NN-Types-FP/), and my colleague, [Atry](https://github.com/Atry)